Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 {% include tip.html content="It is possible to confuse the terms _access token_ and _session token_.
 Unlike access tokens, session tokens are short-lived and require a password to refresh, for example, to authenticate by using the `qq login` command.
 Access tokens are the focus of this section." %}

-In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo REST API without having to complete repetitive login procedures.
+In Qumulo Core 5.3.0 (and higher), you can use _access tokens_ to let a user authenticate to the Qumulo Core REST API without having to complete repetitive login procedures.

 Access tokens are long-lived.
 They provide an alternative to session-based authentication that the `qq login` command and the Qumulo Core Web UI use.
 They also support support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.